-To provide justice involved youth, from Greater Baton Rouge and Hammond, with mentors who can impact their lives by guiding them in more favorable paths that will prevent them from becoming repeat and/or adult offenders, subsequently leading them into establishing themselves as productive citizens within the community.
+To provide justice involved youth from Greater Baton Rouge, Greater Hammond, and Greater New Orleans with mentors who can impact their lives by guiding them in more favorable paths that will prevent them from becoming repeat and/or adult offenders, subsequently leading them into establishing themselves as productive citizens within the community.

 Face to Face Enrichment Center was established in September 2006 to meet the needs of the community's most disadvantaged populations.